-Facebook just introduced Facebook Live for every member in the community.
+Facebook just introduced Facebook Live for every member of the community.
 The largest social media platform in the world, earlier last year launched the service for the celebrities through Moment App and later to everyone in the US using our iOS and Android apps.
 Now, everyone using Facebook can connect with their friends and families, brands can reach out to their followers and celebrities can reach out to their fan base in real-time.

 Live video on Facebook is truly interactive as broadcasters engage with their commenters and respond to their suggestions and questions.
 In fact, from initial data, we’ve seen that people comment more than 10 times more on Facebook Live videos than on regular videos.
 We want people watching the broadcast after the fact to feel “in” on the action.
 To achieve this, we will replay comments as they happened during the live broadcast when people watch it later – Facebook